tony-held-carb/feedback_portal/README.md

   * misc_json only contains "Please Select" when it replaces a previously valid value.

 ### Cloning Portal
-* Navigate to root path of repos
+* Navigate to the root path of repos
   * windows: "C:\one_drive\code\pycharm\"
   * ec2: cd "/home/theld/code/git_repos"
 * Removing the old git repo (if necessary)